 Clean up of packaging and debris

 Moving to another location is NOT included

-This is an excellent option for people who are not at all practical, or do not have a lot of time in their lives, or like me are a bit lazy!
+This is an excellent option for people who are not at all practical, or do not have a lot of time, or like me are lazy!

 The setup for each table is going to be different.
 However, there is going to be a lot of commonalities, as tables are basically the same, players attached to rods attempting to hit a ball through a hole!

 1.)
 Go through the initial steps mentioned above, making sure that you have everything that you need.

 2) Attach the Table Base to the bottom/legs